Frequently Asked Questions

 Tree roots will be free to connect through a continuous microbially rich soil and surface water will be returned to a chalk aquifer.

-We have pinpointed specific areas along the A2 where traffic calming measures can be implemented and remain committed to working alongside our partners to delivering these.
+We have pinpointed specific areas along the A2 where traffic calming measures, including safe pedestrian and bicycle crossings, can be implemented and remain committed to working alongside our partners to deliver these.

 We are collaborating closely with Kent County Council, National Highways and other stakeholders to develop plans for enhancing this road into a high-quality and safe route linking Faversham with our new neighbourhood.

-Our team of specialist highway experts brings extensive experience in implementing design interventions that effectively manage traffic speed without disrupting its flow, facilitating safe pedestrian and bicycle crossings.
+Our team of specialist highway experts brings extensive experience in designing effective measures to manage traffic speed without disrupting its flow, facilitating safe pedestrian and bicycle crossings.

 Every new home built will have a play area accessible within five-minute walking distance.